10 Best Tent Stakes of 2019

 Best Ultralight Tent Stake: MSR Carbon-Core Tent Stake

 The MSR Carbon-Core Tent Stake is not only the lightest stake we tested — it’s crazy light.
 A set of these feels like next to nothing in your hand.

 Despite that, they were durable and much stronger than we expected for the weight.

 We expected them to bend or break easily, but they showed hardly any signs of wear throughout our field testing and durability testing.

-Of course, you pay for it — these cost $34.95 for a set of four.
+Of course, you pay for it — these are expensive tent stakes.